 The purpose of Paid Time Off is to provide employees with flexible paid time off from work that can be used for such needs as vacation, personal, or family illness, doctor appointments, school, volunteerism, and other activities of the employee's choice.
 The company's goal is to reduce unscheduled absences and the need for supervisory oversight.

 The PTO days you accrue, effective (date) replace all existing vacation, sick time, and personal business days that you have been allotted under prior policies.
 The vacation time you accrued in the past will carry over, in excess of the PTO policy, per the company's guidelines at the time.

 Guidelines for PTO Use

 Eligibility to accrue PTO is contingent on the employee either working or utilizing accrued PTO for the entire bi-weekly pay period.
-PTO is not earned in pay periods during which unpaid leave, short or long term disability leave, or workers' compensation leave are taken.
+PTO is not earned in pay periods during which unpaid leave, short or long-term disability leave, or workers' compensation leave is taken.

 Employees may use time from their PTO bank in hourly increments.
 The time that is not covered by the PTO policy, and for which separate guidelines and policies exist, include company paid holidays, bereavement time off, required jury duty, and military service leave.

 To take PTO requires two days of notice to the supervisor and Human Resources unless the PTO is used for legitimate, unexpected illness or emergencies.
 (Use the Paid Time Off form to request PTO.)
 In all instances, PTO must be approved by the employee's supervisor in advance.